-The Netherlands is committed to choice in Dutch education and you’ll find a huge range of schools in the Netherlands to consider when enrolling your child in school.
+The Netherlands is committed to choice in education and you will find a huge range of options to consider when enrolling your child in school.

-- Types of schools in the Netherlands
+- Education in the Netherlands

-- Primary Dutch education system
+- Primary education in the Netherlands

-- Secondary Dutch education system
+- Secondary education in the Netherlands

-- Bilingual education in the Netherlands
+- Higher education in the Netherlands

 Amity International School Amsterdam

 Amity International School Amsterdam is a new international school in the Amsterdam region that provides students with an engaging and challenging learning environment.
 Being a International Baccalaureate (IB) PYP Candidate School, they offer education for students from the age of 3 to 13.
 Through this programme, they focus on teaching students to think critically and independently and how to inquire with care and logic.

 Education in the Netherlands

 Most children start primary school (called ‘basisschool’ in Dutch) the day after their 4th birthday; whenever that is throughout the year.
 From their 5th birthday, all children are obliged to go to school (leerplicht).